scorpido74/azure-docs.nl-nl/articles/storage/blobs/data-lake-storage-migrate-on-premises-HDFS-cluster.md

     -mkdir -p  wasb://<container_name>@<blob_service_endpoint>/<destination_directory>
     ```

-    * Vervang de tijdelijke aanduiding `<blob_service_endpoint>` door de naam van het eind punt van de BLOB-service.
+    * Replace the `<blob_service_endpoint>` placeholder with the name of your blob service endpoint.

-    * Vervang de tijdelijke aanduiding `<account_key>` door de toegangs sleutel van uw account.
+    * Replace the `<account_key>` placeholder with the access key of your account.

-    * Vervang de tijdelijke aanduiding `<container-name>` door de naam van de container.
+    * Replace the `<container-name>` placeholder with the name of your container.

-    * Vervang de tijdelijke aanduiding `<destination_directory>` door de naam van de map waarnaar u uw gegevens wilt kopiëren.
+    * Replace the `<destination_directory>` placeholder with the name of the directory that you want to copy your data to.

-6. Voer een lijst opdracht uit om ervoor te zorgen dat uw container en map zijn gemaakt.
+6. Run a list command to ensure that your container and directory were created.

     ```
     hadoop fs -libjars $azjars \